nordic-institute/X-Road/ansible/README.md

 You determine which servers are initialized by filling in the groups `cs-servers`, `ss-servers`, `cp-servers` and `ca-servers`.
 If you have no use for such servers, you can leave that group empty.

+#### Variant

+When installing security servers, the Ansible playbooks require a configuration variable `variant` in `group_vars/all/vars.yml` to be set into a value matching one of the available variants.
+The default selection is `vanilla`.
+The three currently supported variants are:
+- `vanilla` - the basic non-country-specific version of X-Road
+- `ee` - the Estonian country variant
+- `fi` - the Finnish country variant

+Country variants provide country-specific configuration options and dependencies in order to suit the X-Road instances and policies of their host countries.
+The vanilla variant provides an operational X-Road installation without any country-specific configurations.
+Vanilla configurations can be considered the default X-Road configurations.

+#### Additional parameters

 Parameters such as the admin username and password, and CA server's distinguished name values, can be configured using files in `group_vars` directory.